-Commissioner Grefenberg suggested that the previous Comprehensive Plan terminology "steering committee" not be so named this time, as it Roseville Community Engagement Commission (CEC) Meeting Minutes Page 5 - February 11, 2015 gave an indication that the 2006-2008 steering committee was in charge.
+Commissioner Grefenberg suggested that the asked that the previous Comprehensive Plan terminology "steering committee" not be so named this time, as it gave an indication that they the 2006-2008 steering committee was were in charge.
 Commissioner Grefenberg expressed his personal appreciation that the community could go beyond the chapters required in the System Statement.

-Commissioner Grefenberg opined that the role of the CEC was to ensure that public comment is heard at the right time and in the relevant ways.
-Commissioner Grefenberg expressed appreciation for how city staff had handled the previous update process, especially in being clear about what was the responsibility of the steering committee and what was not.
-He encouraged Planning staff to handle it similarly, with those things learned from the last process informing the next process.
-As an example, when the last update was done, there were blocks of chapters left to staff as they were not of interest to the public; and he encouraged this process be followed again.
+Commissioner Grefenberg opined that the role of the CEC was to ensure that public comment is heard and heart at the right time and in the relevant ways.
+Commissioner Grefenberg expressed appreciation for how city staff had handled the overall previous update process, especially in being clear about what was the responsibility of the steering committee and what was not.
+He; and encouraged Planning staff to that it be handled it similarly, with those things learned from the last process to informing this the next process.
+As an example, when the last update was done, there were blocks of chapters left to staff as they were not of interest to the public; and he encouraged that this process be followed again.

-Commissioner Grefenberg further expressed his hope that staff organized meetings with the consultant be open to the "steering committee" or whatever other citizen advisory group was formed.
-Commissioner Grefenberg expressed his trust in Mr. Bilotta and Mr. Paschke; and thanked them for the opportunity for the CEC to look at the process before putting out the RFP, since he felt that was the Commission's role.
+-Commissioner Grefenberg further expressed his hope that by staff organizinged meetings with the consultant, it would allow those meetings to be open to the "steering committee" or whatever other citizen advisory group was formed.
+Commissioner Grefenberg expressed his trust in Mr. Bilotta and Mr. Paschke; and thanked them for the opportunity for the CEC to look at the process before moving putting out to the RFP, since he felt that was the Commission's role, of the CEC.

 Chair Becker sought direction for the CEC from the City Council on their intent for community visioning, and if that was intended as an additional section or chapter.

 Mr. Bilotta responded that, using population projections as an example, the City of Roseville was obligated to meet the Metropolitan Council's requirement to increase and accommodate a share of that population density.
 Mr. Bilotta noted that this could be through various types of housing units (e.g. apartments, single-family homes, and mixed use stacked villages) which could end up looking much as it does today, or very different in the future and impacting various areas of the community.
-Mr. Bilotta clarified that the Metropolitan Council was only concerned that the City meet its mandated requirements, not how it did so.
+Mr. Bilotta clarified that the Metropolitan Council was only concerned that the City meet its their total obligation mandated requirements, not how it did so.
 Mr. Bilotta noted that the key for Roseville was to figure out its preferred methods to achieve that total number of units.